 As the resource controller is not available in the resource processing, resource (resource) activation was not performed.

 Record this message and collect information for an investigation.
-Then, contact your local customer support (refer to the Section "Collecting Troubleshooting Information").
+Then, contact field engineers (refer to the Section "Collecting Troubleshooting Information").

 resource indicates the resource name for which activation processing was disabled, and rid a resource ID.